-Taking practice exams under test-taking conditions is a proven way to improve performance on exams.
-The exam does not need to be from your current professor–any exam in the same format will work just fine.
+Taking practice exams is a proven way to improve performance on exams.
+The exam does not need to be from your current professor; any exam in the same format will work just fine.
 Write out answers to hypos and practice exam questions early and often–even if you have not yet finished (or started!) reviewing and outlining.
-Applying the material to a new set of facts is a very effective way of learning the material, even if you have not yet had time to review it.
+Applying legal rules to a new set of facts will help you learn those rules, even if you have not yet had time to review them.
 This exercise also helps to identify complexities and nuances that you might not catch when passively reading through your notes or outline.
-And, finally, writing out answers to practice exams forces you to practice the other skill that is being tested: legal analysis.
+And, finally, writing out answers to practice questions forces you to practice the other skill that is being tested: legal analysis.

 The law library maintains a database of past exams for you to use for practice.
 You can find those exams here.
 You can ask your professors if they plan to release old exams or hypos, but know that many reuse questions and so do not release them.
 If you have a sample answer (or a friend’s answer), consider using this worksheet to assess your performance and drill down on your analysis.

 Quimbee and CALI both offer a tutorial in addition to practice multiple-choice questions.
 The Siegel’s and Emanuel CrunchTime study aids include multiple-choice questions and answers.
 Siegel’s is not available online, but we have it on reserve in the Library and you can also buy it in the bookstore or online.
 Emanuel CrunchTime is available for free online.
 Click this link and then search for Emanuel (there’s one for each first-year subject).
 As always, if the sample answer explains the law in a different way than your professor, defer to your professor.